prisma/women-world-wide/README.md

 ```

 ## Contributions 🤝
-We are actively seeking to add additional organizations for the map.
+We are actively seeking to add additional organizations to the map.

-There are three components to each contribution:
+There are three components to each entry:

 * the country
 * the city